What is a D-U-N-S® Number for business?

 • A D-U-N-S Number is a nine-digit number assigned by D&B as a way to identify businesses.

-• Lenders, business partners, suppliers or vendors may access your D-U-N-S Number to understand your business’s credit history and financial health.
+• Lenders, business partners, suppliers and vendors may use your D-U-N-S Number to access information about your business’s credit history and financial health.

 • You can get a D-U-N-S Number for your business by using D&B’s online application or via phone.